Updated January 2023

 For most people, it's the specialized nature of legal assistant work that is so appealing.
 This role demands significant knowledge of several areas of law, and familiarity with important legal procedures and documentation.

 Specifically what kinds of responsibilities can you expect to be assigned?
-Typical tasks for legal assistants fall into 3 main categories.
+Typical tasks for legal assistants fall into three main categories.
 Here's how it breaks down.

 1. Tasks Related to General Office Administration

 These are the kinds of duties any administrative assistant would perform, like photocopying, filing, ordering supplies, and making arrangements for deliveries or maintenance calls.